nitolar/genshin-notifications/readme.md

 ## Changelog

+### 31.12.2025

+- Added Stygian Onslaught reset notification
+- Added support for v2 cookies
+- Added auto clearing of old notifications on start up to stop them from piling up in notification center
+- Updated Parametric Transformer cooldown checker to be more accurate with when cooldown ends

 ### 23.11.2024

 - Added detection of the `GeetestError` error when checking if Spiral Abyss/Imaginarium Theater reset, and added a notification when it happens